amor69/sf_flex_landing_page_Simple/README.md

     - composer req doctrine "for use of doctrine and a database this will install the entity and repository folder in /src"
-    - composer req symfony/form "for use of symfony forms it may be that the instalation fails in this case it is necessary to install `translator` and `validator` with the same procedure composer req "
+    - composer req symfony/form "for use of symfony forms it may be that the instalation fails in this case it is necessary to install `validator` with the same procedure composer req "

 */ for the creation of the database it is necessary to add url mysql in the .env in the part doctrine bundle